ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 **Understanding the Scope in This Code**

 Even though this is production-level kernel code, the principle is the same as in the tiny example we just saw.
 The variables `dev`, `dxp`, `i`, and `size` are all declared inside `virtqueue_init_indirect()` and exist only while this function is running.
-Once the function returns, whether it’s at the end or early via a return statement, those variables vanish, freeing their stack space for other uses.
+Once the function returns, whether it's at the end or early via a return statement, those variables vanish, freeing their stack space for other uses.

-Notice that this keeps things safe: the loop counter `i` can’t be accidentally reused in another part of the driver, and the `dxp` pointer is re-initialised for each call to the function.
-In driver development, this is a critical local scope that ensures that temporary work variables won’t collide with names or data in other parts of the kernel.
+Notice that this keeps things safe: the loop counter `i` can't be accidentally reused in another part of the driver, and the `dxp` pointer is re-initialised for each call to the function.
+In driver development, this is a critical local scope that ensures that temporary work variables won't collide with names or data in other parts of the kernel.
 The isolation you learned about in the simple `print_number()` example applies here in exactly the same way, just at a higher level of complexity and with real hardware resources involved.

 **Common Beginner Mistakes (and How to Avoid Them)**

 One of the quickest ways to get into trouble is to store the address of a local variable in a structure that outlives the function.
 Once the function returns, that memory is reclaimed and can be overwritten at any time, leading to mysterious crashes.
-Another issue is “over-sharing”, using too many global variables for convenience, which can cause unpredictable results if multiple execution paths modify them at the same time.
+Another issue is "over-sharing", using too many global variables for convenience, which can cause unpredictable results if multiple execution paths modify them at the same time.
 And finally, be careful not to shadow variables (reusing a name inside an inner block), which can lead to confusion and hard-to-spot bugs.

 **Wrapping Up and Moving Forward**

 The lesson here is simple but powerful: local scope makes your code safer, easier to test, and more maintainable.
 In FreeBSD device drivers, it is the right tool for per-call, temporary data.
 Long-lived information should be stored in properly designed per-device structures, keeping your driver organised and avoiding accidental data sharing.

 Now that you understand **where** a variable can be used, it is time to look at **how long** it exists.
 This is called **variable storage duration**, and it affects whether your data lives on the stack, in static storage, or on the heap.
-Knowing the difference is key to writing robust, efficient drivers, and that’s precisely where we are headed next.
+Knowing the difference is key to writing robust, efficient drivers, and that's precisely where we are headed next.

-## Variable Storage Duration
+### Variable Storage Duration

-So far, you’ve learned where a variable can be used in your program, as well as its scope.
-But there’s another equally important property: how long the variable actually exists in memory.
+So far, you've learned where a variable can be used in your program, as well as its scope.
+But there's another equally important property: how long the variable actually exists in memory.
 This is called its storage duration.

 While scope is about visibility in the code, storage duration is about lifetime in memory.
-A variable’s storage duration determines:
+A variable's storage duration determines:

 * **When** the variable is created.
 * **When** it is destroyed.